Dynatrace/insightify/documentation/docs/Guides.md

 - **Capture and report problem data per management:** Flag to pull problem data and report it per management zone in a dashboard named `Insightify Incident Report`.
 The default value is **Yes**.
 - **Push problem details as logs:** Configure to push problem details as logs.
 If configured, the endpoint will push problem details via the `/ingest/logs` API.
 By default, this feature is disabled.
 - **Duration (in mins) when a problem is treated as an incident:** The time before a problem is considered an incident.
 Default value is 30 mins.
-- **Capture and Generate Problem Report Data:** Select the time period for generating problem data from options like every 1 day, 30 days, 60 days, 180 days, or annually.
+- **Capture and Generate Problem Report Data:** Select the time period for generating problem data from options like every 1 day, 7 days, 14 days, 30 days, or annually.
 The frequency affects data consumption; more frequent pulls provide better insights, while less frequent pulls reduce data points and consumption.
 - **Management Zone Name:** Configure the management zone from which you want to pull data.
 By default, it pulls data from all management zones.

 3. Once configured, the extension will start successfully.
 It should display an "OK" status.